astrohart/MFR/MFR.FileSystem.Validators.Tests/README.md

 Asserts that the
 [DoesExist](#M-MFR-FileSystem-Validators-DirectoryPathValidator-DoesExist 'MFR.FileSystem.Validators.DirectoryPathValidator.DoesExist')
-method returns `true` when provided with the path to a folder on the disk that is guaranteed to exist.
+method returns `true` when provided with the path to a folder on the file system that is guaranteed to exist.

 ##### Parameters